irohitraj/irohitraj/README.md

 Here are some ideas to get you started:
 -->
 **Quick Intro:**
-- 🔭 I’m currently working on building my portfolio
+- 🔭 I’m currently pursuing my Masters at University of Utah, SLC, UT, US
-- 🌱 I’m currently learning Machine Learning, Deep Learning, NLP
+- 🌱 I’m currently Computer Vision and working on some NLP Projects
-- 👯 I’m looking to collaborate on some Machine Learning and Deep learning Projects.Let's first start with doing some Hackathons together
+- 👯 I’m looking to collaborate on Machine Learning/Deep Learning research.
-- 🤔 I’m looking for help with some NLP and Computer Vision resources to attempt Hackathons
+- 🤔 I have prior experience with ML Hackathons.
+I’m currently looking for similar minded folks to attempt more Hackathons
 - 💬 Ask me about anything!!
 Happy to Help :)
 - ⚡ Fun fact: I am an Otaku and I play Drums/Cajon.
-It took a pandemic for me to realise that I have a github account
+It took a pandemic for me to realise that I have a github account and my Masters degree to revive I 😵‍💫

 **Languages and Tools:**